Fields of activities

 Together with one of our key partners on the African continent, the Institute for Security Studies (ISS), we aim at improving human security.
 At the ISS, we partner with the Justice and Violence Prevention (JVP) program, which provides information, data, research and direct advice to the government and public on crime trends and modern methods of reducing violence and crime.
 Research reports and articles are published regularly on the website of the ISS.

 The "Crime Hub", a free, dedicated, interactive online platform, provides current information, crime statistics and analysis; it represents the most comprehensive resource on this topic in South Africa and is widely used by stakeholders from different sectors.
-The content includes ongoing mapping of hotspots of crime and public protests as well as nuanced analysis and graphics of the very high murder statistics.
-With the support of the HSF, the JVP also publishes the journal "Crime Quarterly" in cooperation with the University of Cape Town.
+The content includes ongoing mapping of hotspots of crime and public protests as well as nuanced analysis and graphics of the very high crime statistics.

 Public Seminars as well as media interviews disseminate new insights widely and stimulate the discourse between stakeholders; livestreams and recordings are often available online.